crossplane/crossplane/design/one-pager-stacks-versioning.md

 ### Versioning

 Semantic versions are widely respected as a standard to version software and are well understood in the software community.
-Helm charts rely on semantic versions.
+Helm charts rely on semantic versions, and many others.
+Please see examples of versioning systems linked at the bottom in background research on versioning.

 ```
 Given a version number MAJOR.MINOR.PATCH, increment the: